Brittdrog/Drogemoller_lab_website/content/authors/avaibhav/_index.md

 #- name: Vaibhav

 # Short bio (displayed in user profile at end of posts) (add info about yourself)
-bio: Vaibhav is an undergraduate student at the University of Manitoba pursuing a Major in Microbiology.
+#bio: Vaibhav is an undergraduate student at the University of Manitoba pursuing a Major in Microbiology.
 He will be working under the supervision of Dr. Dr?gem?ller, mining cisplatin-induced gene expression and cytotoxicity data to identify genes of relevance to cisplatin-induced ototoxicity.

 #Add info about your interests in bullet form (this can also be non-academic)
-interests:
+#interests:
-- Bioinformatics
+#- Bioinformatics
-- Pharmacogenetics
+#- Pharmacogenetics
-- Cancer cell biology
+#- Cancer cell biology

 #Add info about your education
-education:
+#education:
-  courses:
+#  courses:
-  - course: BSc Majors in Microbiology
+#  - course: BSc Majors in Microbiology
-    institution: University of Manitoba, Canada
+#    institution: University of Manitoba, Canada
-    year: 2018-2021
+#    year: 2018-2021

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons